pbisen/pbisen.github.io/content/Cloud/aws-alerting.md

 # Building a Cross-Service AWS Alerting System on Slack

-At CRED, I built a comprehensive alerting system that monitors multiple AWS services and delivers actionable alerts through Slack.
+I built a comprehensive alerting system that monitors multiple AWS services and delivers actionable alerts through Slack.
 This post details how we designed and implemented a system that helps teams respond quickly to infrastructure issues.

 ## The Challenge